 Low Ball Offer Class Recording

 Every once in awhile I will teach a class on low ball offers.
-The following is a recording of a class presentation I gave to Nomad™ on low ball offers in March of 2017.
+For example, I taught a class called Low-ball Offer Case Studies.

 Low ball offer case studies